rfo909/RForth/Dev.md

 The compile stack
 -----------------

-A simple word sized compile stack is statically allocated in ACode.txt.
-Each word pushed contains a type in the first byte and an absolute location within the compile buffer in the second.
+A simple cell sized compile stack is statically allocated in ACode.txt.
+Each value pushed contains a type in the first byte and an absolute location within the compile buffer in the second.
 The compile buffer is limited to 127 bytes.